Toobo/TypeChecker/README.md

 `Type::isA()` behavior can be described as: _if a function's argument type is represented by the type passed as argument, would it be satisfied by a value whose type is represented by the instance calling the method_?

+### Late Static Binding Types

+PHP support "late state binding" (LSB) types `self`, `parent` and `static` in return-only type declaration.
+These types are called "late" as their actual type is calculated at _runtime_.

+The main goal of this library is to _check_ types, and it is impossible to check LSB types without knowing the context where they were used, and such context is missing in a simple string such as `"self"` or in a "`ReflectionType` instance.

+For that reason this library does *not support* them.
+Trying to create a `Type` instance from any type that reference those LSB types will result in an error being thrown.

 ### Type information